bevyengine/rfcs/rfcs/min-relations.md

 ```

-Relations between entities are automatically cleaned up when either the source or target entity is removed.
-Just like components, you can view which relations were removed in the last frame through the `RemovedRelation<T>` system parameter, which also returns their data.

 You can use the `Entity` returned by your relations to fetch data from the target's components by combining it with `query::get()` or `query::get_component<C>()`.

 ```rust